joshbnntt/peripeteia/readme.md

 First things first: the main repository is called the **upstream**.
 There are two branches in this repository, and these are the only two that will always exist on the upstream.
 These branches are named *develop* and *master*.

-Team members should never need work directly on the upstream.
+Team members should never work directly on the upstream.
 Github allows for us to *fork* a copy.
 (Be sure not to confuse forking and branching, they're very different).
 The benefit to this is that each person will have their own personal copy of the project to work on, including their very own git history.
 This also allows for a better development environment, since you can make changes on your fork without needing to worry about interfering with someone else's work.

 ## Fork Your Copy